-&lt;sup>6Under exceptional circumstances, the tax penalties for early withdrawals can be waived.
+&lt;sup>6 Under exceptional circumstances, the tax penalties for early withdrawals can be waived.

 Despite the significant downsides of the REDUX/bonus choice, many Marines still choose this option every year.
-Through September 2011, more than 26,000 Marines had made their choices.
+Through September 2011, more than 23,000 Marines had made their choices.
 Of those who had decided:

-- A third of enlisted Marines chose the REDUX/bonus retirement - 26 percent of warrant officers chose REDUX/bonus - 7 percent of officers chose REDUX/bonus; O-1Es through O-3Es chose it at much higher rates.
+- A third of enlisted Marines chose the REDUX/bonus retirement - 26 percent of warrant officers chose REDUX/bonus - 7 percent of officers chose REDUX/bonus, O1Es through O3Es chose it at much higher rates.

-These take rates have fallen sharply over time.
+These take-rates have fallen sharply over time.
 Overall, the percentage of all Marines selecting the bonus declined from 57 percent in 2001 to 14 percent in September 2011.
 Thus, by 2011, fully 86 percent of Marines selected High-3 as their retirement plan.

-The take rates in 2011 (through September) were:
+The take-rates in 2011 (through September) were:

-- 18 percent for enlisted Marines (26 percent for staff sergeants) - 11 percent for warrant officers - 2 percent for officers (6 percent for O-1Es through O-3Es).
+- 18 percent for enlisted Marines (26 percent for staff sergeants) - 11 percent for warrant officers - 2 percent for officers (6 percent for O1Es through O3Es).

-The share of E-7s choosing REDUX/bonus (the largest group making choices) fell from 54 percent to 16 percent over the 2001-2011 time period.
+Gunnery sergeants make up the largest group to face the retirement choice; their take-rate for REDUX/bonus dropped from 54 percent to 16 percent over the 2001-2011 time period.

 As each year passes, the difference between REDUX/bonus and High-3 retirement income increases.
-For example, the additional reduction in retirement income under REDUX/bonus for those making the choice in 2012 (compared with 2001) is over \$100,000 for virtually all retirees!
-An E-7 who retires at age 38 with 20 years of service in 2012 loses \$138,000 more under REDUX/bonus than if he of she had retired in 2001.
-For an O-4, the difference between 2001 and 2012 retirement pay values is \$130,000.
+For example, the additional reduction in retirement income under REDUX/bonus for those making the choice in 2013 (compared with 2001) is well over \$100,000 for virtually all retirees!
+An E-7 who retires at age 38 with 20 years of service in 2012 loses \$145,000 more under REDUX/bonus than if he or she had retired in 2001.
+For an O-4, the difference between 2001 and 2013 retirement pay values is \$137,000.

 Retiring under REDUX/bonus results in lost retirement income-income that cannot be made up by investing the bonus.
-Enlisted Marines lose just as much money as officers under this retirement option, but only a small portion of officers take the REDUX/bonus option, compared with over a quarter of E-6s.
+Enlisted Marines lose just as much money as officers under this retirement option, but only a small portion of officers take the REDUX/bonus option, compared with over a quarter of staff sergeants.
 Enlisted Marines need to know how much they stand to lose if they choose REDUX/bonus over High-3.

-In an attempt to further educate its Marines, the Marine Corps has issued MARADMINs annually since 2007 that reinforce the Commander's responsibilities.
+In an attempt to further educate its Marines, the Marine Corps has issued MARADMINs since 2007 that reinforce the Commander's responsibilities.
 If a Marine chooses the REDUX/bonus, the Commander must be certain that:

-- He or she receives appropriate counseling about this choice - He or she is recommended and qualified to continue to 20 years of service - A commanding officer, executive officer, or sergeant major witnesses the election in block 13 of the DD form 2839.
+- He or she receives appropriate counseling about this choice - He or she is recommended and qualified to continue to 20 years of service - A commanding officer, executive officer, or sergeant major witnessed the election in block 13 of the DD form 2839.